RomanGDB/Multi-Mueller-Matrix-Microscopy-3D/README.md

 <p align="center"><b>Figure 3:</b> Transmittance and Mueller matrix of a bee sample </p>
 </pre>

-Finally, a variant of the Lu–Chipman decomposition algorithm is applied to extract the fundamental polarimetric properties: diattenuation, linear retardance, optical axis, and depolarization power.
+Finally, Fig. 4 illustrates the Lu–Chipman decomposition.
+This algorithm is applied to extract the fundamental polarimetric properties: diattenuation, linear retardance, optical axis, and depolarization power.
 The Mueller matrix M can be expressed as the product of three Mueller matrices associated with depolarization, retardance, and diattenuation, respectively:

 <pre>
 M = M<sub>Δ</sub> · M<sub>R</sub> · M<sub>D</sub>
 </pre>

 <p>
 where M<sub>Δ</sub> represents the depolarization matrix, M<sub>R</sub> the retardance matrix, and M<sub>D</sub> the diattenuation matrix.
-Figure 4 illustrates the Lu–Chipman decomposition.
 </p>
 <pre>
 <p align="center">